ro-msg-aws-training/resources/src/iam/index.md

 - Give your user a meaningful name (e.g. append '-practice' to your current user).
 - Give it access to both the API and the console (you can leave the default password settings).
 - Going to the next step, the permissions of your new user, you can see the various ways to set them.
 Choose the Training group and go to the next step.
-- Tag your user with **project: CareerStart** and go to the next step.
+- Tag your user with **project: aws-training** and go to the next step.
 - Click the blue button.

 ---